Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/what-is-the-difference-between-two-times.md

 );
 ```

-We just define a random day, we only using the time settings in this example.
+We define a random day.
+We are only using the time settings in this example.

 Now let's get the difference between these two times!